Are you getting a “good” employee participation level? Know where you stand

 At Celpax we’ve known for a long time that it’s key to fix the “problem” of getting employees to participate when improving your work culture.

-Many leaders know just how difficult it is to get your colleagues to keep participating.
+Many leaders know just how difficult it is to get their colleagues to keep participating.

 Two years after the Celpax was born, we had leaders who thought it was low to get 56% of their employees pressing the green or red button every day to give mood feedback.

 Others were super happy at a 23% participation level!

 Of course it all depends what you compare to: Define participation

 So what should we compare our participation rates with?
 With annual employee surveys?
 Or the levels you get during national elections?